fheng/golang-intro/chapter-three.md

 ## Add some new endpoints to our api using slices and maps

 Ok lets add a new endpoint that returns a map and a new endpoint that returns a slice.
-I will leave it for homework to implement adding an api that stores new values in a map and another that stores new values in a slice.

 So lets add a new endpoint by adding the following to our existing main.go